tyrellto/tyrell_fetch_submission/README.md

 ## Project Overview

-This project is dedicated to forecasting the approximate amount of receipt transactions for the upcoming months in 2022.
-It employs a custom-built model that uniquely combines various data components to enhance forecasting accuracy.
-The core of the model's approach lies in its additive combination of trend analysis, seasonal variations, and residual data to construct a comprehensive forecast.

-## Key Features

-- **Integrated Forecasting Model**: The model additively combines:
-    - **Trend Analysis**: Evaluating long-term trends in receipt amounts to understand overarching market dynamics.
-    - **Seasonal Analysis**: Identifying and measuring seasonal patterns within the data, crucial for capturing regular, periodic fluctuations.
-    - **Residual Analysis**: Analyzing the residuals (differences between observed values and model predictions) to refine and adjust the forecast.

-## Objective

-The primary aim is to provide a reliable and nuanced forecast of receipt amounts, aiding in better decision-making processes for inventory management, financial planning, and business strategy.
+This 2022 project aims to forecast the monthly number of scanned receipts, leveraging a TensorFlow model that analyzes trend, seasonal, and residual data, alongside the original time series.
 The model’s additive approach to incorporating trend, seasonal, and residual elements is designed to offer a more accurate and holistic view of future receipt trends.

+### Model and Forecasting Strategy

+- **Integrated Data Analysis**: Combines trend, seasonal, residual, and original time series data to enhance forecasting accuracy.
+- **Visualization**: Plots forecasted values with the original time series for comparison and better understanding of the model's performance.
+- **Monthly Aggregation**: Post-prediction, sums up the total receipts for each month and visualizes them in a histogram, offering insights into monthly trends.

+The project's outcome is a comprehensive model that not only predicts receipt counts accurately but also visualizes data trends effectively with Streamlit, aiding in informed decision-making.

 ## Technology Stack